Conference papers and presentations

 Batch and semi-batch processes contribute substantially to the global production of chemicals and consumer products, and have always dominated consumer product and pharmaceutical production.
 Now, as chemical companies move towards high value-added specialty chemicals, batch processes have achieved a renewed prominence throughout the chemical process industries.
 The rapid development of an efficient process to manufacture a new or modified product within an existing batch manufacturing facility is critical for success.

-The dynamic nature of batch processing makes process optimisation a challenging task unsuited to traditional steady-state simulation tools.
+The dynamic nature of batch processing makes process optimization a challenging task unsuited to traditional steady-state simulation tools.
 The reason being due to appropriately translating recipes through modelling of operating procedures, which is the cornerstone of what defines a batch process.
 This allows us to perform actions such as what to do, when to do and how to do to the dynamic models.

 This work advocates APM technology as the basis for an integrated batch process development methodology that can complement and enhance laboratory and pilot scale experimentation.
 We aim to demonstrate this through the steps required for model-based engineering of batch processes including: